Brian Michael Smith: Advocacy

 On NBC News, Smith said: "I worked with young people and I just saw how important it was for young LGBT people, no matter where they were in their experience, to see what is down the road for them."

 Since Queen Sugar, Smith has used his visibility and platforms to advocate for better trans representation in television and film and to encourage LGBTQ youth to create their own media.
+Smith publicly revealed he was transgender in 2017.

 In February 2018, he was a special guest and panelist at the University of Michigan's 4th Annual Trotter House Lecture Series, My Life, My Story!
 Centering the Lives of Trans Voices event alongside Janet Mock and Amiyah Scott.

 During NYC Pride he participated in the GLAAD Game Changers Panel in 2018 with Jamie Clayton and Amiyah Scott to discuss the changing landscape of transgender representation in television.

 In August 2018, Smith joined Laverne Cox, Trace Lysette, Jen Richards, Alexandra Billings and Chaz Bono in a Variety magazine's first Transgender in Hollywood Roundtable.
 The hour-long roundtable was released in conjunction with the August 7 print issue dedicated to trans representation and discrimination within Hollywood.
 During the discussion, Smith said: "We are artists and we want to create things and we want to have choice and our visibility should not cost us that choice."

 In addition to public speaking, he continues to advocate through his art and to support trans narratives in television and film by participating in projects such as Sam Feder's documentary, Disclosure: Trans Lives on Screen released on June 19, 2020, by Netflix.

-In June 2020, in honor of the 50th anniversary of the first LGBTQ Pride parade, Queerty named him among the fifty heroes “leading the nation toward equality, acceptance, and dignity for all people”.
+In June 2020, in honor of the 50th anniversary of the first LGBTQ Pride parade, Queerty named him among the fifty heroes "leading the nation toward equality, acceptance, and dignity for all people".

-In July 2021, Smith joined the Human Rights Campaign's Board of Director, the nation's largest Anti-Equality organization to continue to advocate for social and legislative equality and protections for LGBTQ+ people.
+In July 2021, Smith joined the Human Rights Campaign's Board of Directors, the nation's largest LGBT-interest activist organization, to continue to advocate for social and legislative equality and protections for LGBTQ+ people.